-You must return the Museum Pass to the Reference Desk on the second floor of the Library.
-Passes cannot be returned to book drops.
-Please wait until we sign off before you leave, otherwise you may unknowingly incur damage, loss, and/or late fees.
+Patrons must return the Museum Pass to the Reference Desk on the second floor of the Library.
+Passes may not be returned to book drops.
+Please wait for staff to check in the item, otherwise you may unknowingly incur damage, loss, and/or late fees.